jet/equinox/README.md

 - [FsCodec](https://github.com/jet/FsCodec) supports encoding and decoding (concern 3)
 - [Propulsion](https://github.com/jet/propulsion) supports projections and reactions (concern 5)

-Integration with frameworks is an concern externl to this library.
-Integration with other frameworks (e.g., Equinox wiring into ASP.NET Core) is something that you should address as you build your application.
+Integration with other frameworks (e.g., Equinox wiring into ASP.NET Core) is something that is intentionally avoided; as you build your application, the nature of how you integrate things will naturally evolve.

 We believe the fact Equinox is a library is critical:

   - It gives you the ability to pick your preferred way of supporting your event sourcing system.
   - There's less coupling to worry about as your application evolves over time.

-_If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, tradeoffs and pitfalls as you apply it to your Domain, look no further than the thriving 2000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice 24x7 (psst there are [#equinox](https://ddd-cqrs-es.slack.com/messages/CF5J67H6Z) and [#sql-stream-store](https://app.slack.com/client/T0HCLN01Y) channels where you can ask questions or offer feedback)._ ([invite link](https://j.mp/ddd-es-cqrs))
+_If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, trade-offs and pitfalls as you apply it to your Domain, look no further than the thriving 4000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice 24x7 (there are [#equinox](https://ddd-cqrs-es.slack.com/archives/CF5J67H6Z), [#eventstore](https://ddd-cqrs-es.slack.com/archives/C0K9GBSSG) and [#sql-stream-store](https://ddd-cqrs-es.slack.com/archives/C0HM1K6DN) channels for questions or feedback)._ ([invite link](https://j.mp/ddd-es-cqrs))

 # Features